expede/varsig/README.md

 └──────────────────────────────────────────────────────────────────────────────┘
 ```

-For example, an [RS256] signature over some [DAG-CBOR] would be structured as follows:
+For example, an [RS256] signature over some [DAG-CBOR] is as follows:

 ```
    Varisg